ambient-innovation/django-ai-kit-auth/README.md

 # AI-KIT: Authentication

-AI Kit Auth is the one stop shop for authentification related tasks for ambient innovation.
+"AI Kit Auth" is the one-stop shop for authentication related tasks for Ambient Digital.

 It targets the following tech stack:

 * Django in the back
 * React in the front
-* Material UI is used for the standard theme, but its not tightly coupled and there are efforts to make it a not necessary dependency
+* Material UI is used for the standard theme, but it's not tightly coupled and there are efforts to make it a not necessary dependency
 * REST Api
-* Sessions authentification.
+* Sessions authentication.
 Support for JWT is planned --- not as the main auth method, but to enable access to external services for a short amount of time.